mrk-rebel/capstone/README.md

-# capstone
-umsi mads capstone project - the look of hate on reddit
+# The Look of Hate on Reddit